dunyaoguz/lyrics_decomposed/README.md

 <img src="static/images/homepage.png" alt="dt" width="900"/>

+To use Lyrics Decomposed:
+- Git clone this repository
+- Cd to lyrics_decomposed on your local machine
+- Run `python app.py` from terminal

 # Process

 This was an end-to-end data project, involving every step of the data science process from data acquisition to deployment in the form of an application a user can interact with.
 Here is an overview of the main steps: